MarcoGorelli/polars-plugins-tutorial/docs/prerequisites.md

 you think.

-If you pick up [The Rust Programming Language](https://doc.rust-lang.org/book/) and can make it through the first 9 chapters, then I postulate that you'll have enough knowledge at least 99% of inefficient `map_elements` calls.
+If you pick up [The Rust Programming Language](https://doc.rust-lang.org/book/) and can make it through the first 10 chapters, then I postulate that you'll have enough knowledge to replace the vast majority of inefficient `map_elements` calls.
-If you want to make a plugin which is generic enough that you can share it with others, then you may need chapter 10 as well.

 You'll also need basic Python knowledge: classes, decorators, and functions.